-It is desirable that an arrangement should be made by which men who enlist Permanent Artillery in the Permanent Artillery may, after a certain period of military service, obtain appointments in the Police and employment in the Government Departments; as, for instance, letter-carriers for the Post Office, messengers in the Public Offices, and porters on Railways.
+It is desirable that an arrangement should be made by which men who enlist Permanent Artillery in the Permanent Artillery may, after a certain period of military service, obtain to receive appointments in the Police and employment in the Government Departments; as, Civil Service. for instance, letter-carriers for the Post Office, messengers in the Public Offices, and porters on Railways.
 By thus holding out inducements to well-conducted men in the Artillery, a superior class of recruits will be obtained, and at a lower rate than would otherwise be possible.

-The precise mode in which the local forces should be controlled by the Control of Executive Executive Government is rather a constitutional than a military question, and it is perhaps undesirable that I should offer an authoritative opinion upon it, beyond remarking that it is indispensable that all questions relating to the maintenance of military discipline should be kept entirely clear of party or political influence.
+The precise mode in which the local forces should be controlled by the Control of Executive Covernment is rather a constitutional than a military question, and it is Government.
+Executive Government is rather a constitutional than a military question, and it is perhaps undesirable that I should offer an authoritative opinion upon it, beyond remarking that it is indispensable that all questions relating to the maintenance of military discipline should be kept entirely clear of party or political influence.